wasmCloud/wasmcloud.com/docs/deployment/security/policy.md

 }
 ```

 To see this in action with a wasmCloud actor, see our [policy actor](https://github.com/wasmCloud/examples/tree/main/actor/policy) sample.
-If you're curious about the RFC that provided the original specification for the policy protocol, see [this RFC](https://github.com/wasmCloud/wasmcloud-otp/issues/439).